jamieleecho/coco-tools/README.decb-to-b09.md

 * Arrays are limited to no more than 3 dimensions.
 The size of each dimension must be specified as a numeric literal.
 * When translated array names are prefixed with arr_.
+* If DIMmed, variables must be DIMmed earlier in the code (lower line number) being used.
 * Re-DIMming variables will not work.
 * Hexadecimal literals of the form 0xABCDEF are supported.
 For values less than 0x8000, the values are converted to integers of the form $ABCD.
 For